dmak007/cert_demos/04_intermission_trust/readme.md

 You should see

 `curl: (60) SSL certificate problem: self signed certificate`

+The above error is misleading, as the actual cause of the problem is that the signature on our certificate is from an untrusted CA (us).

 Similarly to web browsers, curl verifies the server certificate before establishing a secure connection.
 Certificate verification can be disabled